dbt-labs/docs.getdbt.com/website/docs/guides/zapier-new-cloud-job.md

 ---
 title: "Trigger a dbt Cloud job after a run finishes"
-id: webhooks-guide-zapier-new-cloud-job
-slug: zapier-new-cloud-job
+id: zapier-new-cloud-job
-description: Use Zapier to interact with the dbt Cloud API
+description: Use Zapier to trigger a dbt Cloud job once a run completes.
+hoverSnippet: Learn how to use Zapier to trigger a dbt Cloud job once a run completes.
+# time_to_complete: '30 minutes' commenting out until we test
+icon: 'guides'
+hide_table_of_contents: true
+tags: ['Webhooks']
+level: 'Advanced'
+recently_updated: true
 ---

+## Introduction

 This guide will show you how to trigger a dbt Cloud job based on the successful completion of a different job.
 This can be useful when you need to trigger a job in a different project.
 Remember that dbt works best when it understands the whole context of the <Term id="dag"/> it has been asked to run, so use this ability judiciously.

-## Prerequisites
+### Prerequisites

 In order to set up the integration, you should have familiarity with:
 - [dbt Cloud Webhooks](/docs/deploy/webhooks)
 - Zapier

-## Integration steps

-### 1. Create a new Zap in Zapier
+## Create a new Zap in Zapier
 Use **Webhooks by Zapier** as the Trigger, and **Catch Raw Hook** as the Event.
 If you don't intend to [validate the authenticity of your webhook](/docs/deploy/webhooks#validate-a-webhook) (not recommended!) then you can choose **Catch Hook** instead.

 Press **Continue**, then copy the webhook URL.

 ![Screenshot of the Zapier UI, showing the webhook URL ready to be copied](/img/guides/orchestration/webhooks/zapier-common/catch-raw-hook.png)

-### 2. Configure a new webhook in dbt Cloud
+## Configure a new webhook in dbt Cloud
 See [Create a webhook subscription](/docs/deploy/webhooks#create-a-webhook-subscription) for full instructions.
 Your event should be **Run completed**, and you need to change the **Jobs** list to only contain the job you want to trigger the next run.

 Make note of the Webhook Secret Key for later.